awsdocs/amazon-glacier-developer-guide/doc_source/api-GlacierJobDescription.md

 *Type*: String

 **JobId**
-The ID that identifies the job in Amazon Glacier\.
+The ID that identifies the job in Glacier\.
 *Type*: String

 **JobOutputPath**